 If you feel that your protected leave rights have been violated you can file a complaint or visit your local L&I office for assistance.
 Here is how:

-- Complete and return a Protected Leave Complaint form
+- Complete a Protected Leave Complaint form,

 - For Paid Sick Leave

 - File a Worker Rights Complaint online or complete the Worker Rights Complaint form.